 Researchers have found garlic clay models in the tomb of Tutankhamen. garlic was worshiped by the Egyptians long back.
 Folklore holds that the uses of garlic were different such as it was used to repel vampires and ward off evil spirits.
 The ancient Indians strongly believe that garlic is a booster who warms the body, cures different illnesses, and carries on life.

 Nowadays, in Asia, garlic is one of the most leading bulb crops grown beside onion.
-Garlic is popularly used all over South Asia for food essence, food flavoring, pickles and sauces.
-Garlic is cultivated in the huge amount in India and China.
+Garlic is popularly used all over South Asia for food essence, food flavoring, pickles, and sauces.
+Garlic is cultivated in a huge amount in India and China.
 It has been reported that about 500,000 metric tonnes are harvested and produced in India alone.

 1.Cholesterol and Blood Pressure

-Blood clotting is a general when bleeding is stopped or one have an injury, however, blood clot is dangerous when it blocks a vein or artery to stop the blood flow, generally called the thrombus.
-Persons with a thrombus in a brain artery suffer from a stroke it is more fatal thrombus blocking an artery in the heart can result to a heart attack.
+Blood clotting is a general when bleeding is stopped or one has an injury, however, a blood clot is dangerous when it blocks a vein or artery to stop the blood flow, generally called the thrombus.
+Persons with a thrombus in a brain artery suffer from a stroke it is more fatal thrombus blocking an artery in the heart can result in a heart attack.

 Garlic can enhance a person’s immune system.
 It contains anti-cancer elements that can avoid colon cancer and stomach cancer.
 Persons with more garlic in their food intake or diet have got a lower risk of pancreatic cancer or colorectal cancer.

 Garlic additions can also decrease the progression of cancer cells in people with a family history of throat, prostate and breast cancer.
 It is also found that aged garlic decreases intestinal and heart damage common to chemotherapy patients.